2023 Most Popular Physical Sciences Bachelor's Degree Schools in Ohio

 Women make up 38% of the physical sciences majors at the school.

-You’ll be in good company if you decide to attend Ohio University - Athens Campus.
-It ranked #4 on our 2023 Most Popular Physical Sciences Bachelor’s Degree Schools in Ohio list.
-Located in the distant town of Athens, OHIO Athens is a public college with a fairly large student population.
+The in-demand bachelor’s degree programs at Ohio University - Athens Campus helped the school earn the #4 place on this year’s ranking of the most popular physical sciences schools in Ohio.
+Located in the town of Athens, OHIO Athens is a public college with a fairly large student population.

 Of the 67 students majoring in physical sciences at OHIO Athens, 54% are male and 46% are female.